-The Niagara Parks Commission, a Crown agency of the Province, operating under Niagara Parks Act, 1990, has been provided a loan of \$4.9 million (March 2015 - \$5.2 million) to finance additional capital costs incurred for the redevelopment of phase I of Table Rock House in Queen Victoria Park, Niagara Falls.
+The Niagara Parks Commission, a Crown agency of the Province, operating under the Niagara Parks Act, 1990, has been provided a loan of \$4.6 million (2016 - \$4.9 million) to finance additional capital costs incurred for the redevelopment of phase I of Table Rock House in Queen Victoria Park, Niagara Falls.
 This loan bears interest at 5.07 per cent and matures in April 2027.